Stanton, Buxton lead AL over NL in 9th straight All-Star win

 THE SHIFT IS STILL ON

-Dodgers first baseman Freddie Freeman batted in the third to the now familiar chants of “Freddie!
-Freddie!”
+Dodgers first baseman Freddie Freeman batted in the third to the now familiar chants of "Freddie!
+Freddie!"
 Even in the exhibition game, an extreme shift was on and he was thrown out from right field.
 Home Run Derby champion Juan Soto got thrown out by the third baseman playing much closer to second base to end the fifth.
-Next season, the shift is going away.
+Next season, the shift is likely going away in the majors.

 TAKING IT EASY

 Hall of Fame announcer Vin Scully, the voice of the Dodgers for 67 years before retiring in 2016, watched the game from his Los Angeles home.
-The Bronx-born 94-year-old began calling games when the franchise was located in Brooklyn and followed the team west ahead of the 1958 season.
+The Bronx-born 94-year-old began calling games when the franchise was located in Brooklyn and followed the team out West ahead of the 1958 season.

 UP NEXT